Welcome, Guest

 Mutant Abilities: Advanced energy manipulation that allows his body to absorb certain types of electromagnetic energy, metabolize it, and release it in a concentrated beam of force that he can direct with his eyes.
 Due to injuries sustained in the past, he is unable control these beams fully and has to use protective glasses made of ruby quartz to keep the beams in check.
 A special visor is often used to help him focus and manipulate his blasts in various, controlled ways.

-History: Scott Summers was born in Anchorage Alaska to Katherine and Christopher Summers.
-The latest in a long line of soliders, Scott and his younger brother Alex grew up around the ridged military environment of Elmendorf Air Force Base.
-His father, Christopher, was a decorated fighter pilot who also routinely tested the most advanced and secret aircrafts of the day.
-His mother, Katherine, was an equally decorated army doctor who was also part of advanced medical research in the military community.
-Growing up in this environment, Scott was immersed in the disciplened environement of the military and developed an early fascination with planes.
-His father often nurtured his curiosity while telling him stories about the long tradition the Summers family had as soldiers, instilling in him an early desire to be as decorated and honored as those that came before him.
+History: Scott Summers was the first and oldest born in Anchorage Alaska to Katherine and Christopher Summers.
+The latest in a long line of soldiers, Scott and his younger brother Alex grew up around the ridged military environment of Elmendorf Air Force Base.
+His father, a highly regarded Major, was a decorated fighter pilot whose skills put him on the short list to test some of the most advanced and secret aircrafts of the day.
+His mother, Katherine, was an equally decorated army doctor who was also part of advanced research in the military community.
+Growing up in this environment, Scott was immersed in the disciplined environment of the military and developed an early fascination with planes.
+His father often nurtured his curiosity while telling him stories about the long tradition the Summers family had as soldiers.
+He told his son about how the Summers family had a history of soldiers going back to the American Revolution.
+This instilled in him an early desire to be as decorated and honored as those that came before him.

 Character Breakdown: The mental makeup of Scott Summers has many major influences.
 Being born into a family of soldiers already pre-disposes him to someone who can fight, strategize, and lead.
 It also pre-disposes him to favor discipline and loyalty more strongly.
 It has the effect of giving him a ridged, often stoic personality.
 Having looked up to his parents and ancestors as soldiers, he too strives for those kinds of qualities and is more likely to gravitate towards solider-like tendencies.